 What do you spend most of your “free time” doing?
 If you answered honestly I bet at least half of you just said television (the other half said surfing the internet).
 Don’t be ashamed.
 Television viewing is at an all-time high and for good reason, it’s never been better.
-So why not find out how you can watch all of your shows, and pay less than you are right now.
+So why not find out how you can watch all of your shows while simultaneously putting your best foot forward to save money on cable.

 If you pay for cable or satellite service, then chances are pretty good that you can find a way to save money on your TV service.

 Monthly savings can be as little as $5 or over $100.
 The key is to continually audit your level of service and see if the money you spend is committed to the features you use.
 If you have any waste, then remove it.

 This is an easy way to save money on cable.
 Bundling is when you subscribe to multiple services through one provider.
 The ‘triple play’ is a common bundle – telephone, cable, and internet.